 The regular monthly meeting of the Dorrance Twp.
-Board of Supervisors was held on Monday, March 8, 2021.
+Board of Supervisors was held on Monday, May 10, 2021.
 Present were Mr. Zane, Mr. Wengrzynek, Mr. Gallagher and Atty.
 Karpowich.

 Mr. Zane opened the meeting with the Pledge of Allegiance and announced the meeting was being recorded.

 Mr. Zane asked if there were any public comments on agenda items only to be voted upon by the Supervisors at this meeting.
 There were none.

 Mr. Wengrzynek made a motion, seconded by Mr. Zane to accept the minutes of last month’s regular meeting.
 All voted aye.
 Mr. Zane made a motion to accept the cash report, seconded by Mr. Wengrzynek.
 All voted aye.
 Mr. Gallagher made a motion to pay all bills as presented, seconded by Mr. Zane.
 All voted aye.

 The zoning report was read.
 The Planning Commission meeting was held regarding the Rochon minor subdivision which will be voted on tonight.